DavisVaughan/extrachecks/README.md

 In the Description, function names should not be placed in quotes.
 This is reserved for packages and software names.
 Reported by @rossellhayes.

+> Please always explain all acronyms/abbreviations in the description
+> text in the Description field of the DESCRIPTION file. e.g. X-SAMPA

+In the Description, all acronyms must be fully expanded the first time they are mentioned, no matter how innocuous they seem.
+This acronym was expanded to “Extended Speech Assessment Methods Phonetic Alphabet”, which was then accepted by CRAN.
+Reported by @rossellhayes.

 </details>

 <details>